 I have a complaint about discrimination by a provider which I could take to the courts.
 What happens if I go to the OIA?

 Under the Higher Education Act 2004, students who bring a complaint to the OIA about sex, race or disability discrimination are allowed an additional two months within which to institute court proceedings over and above the usual time limits set by the courts.
 However, you should bear in mind that the time limits set by the court will start running when the original incident occurred.

 In considering issues related to discrimination the OIA does not act as a court.
 It does not investigate or make legal findings in the same manner as a court.
-However, it is appropriate for the OIA to refer to the law and guidance on discrimination to form an opinion as to good practice and to decide whether the university has acted fairly.
-So, for example, we might look at whether a university has given adequate consideration to whether its procedures are placing a disabled student at a substantial disadvantage and, if it has not, we might recommend that it does so.
-However, we would not make a finding that the university had discriminated against the student.
+However, it is appropriate for the OIA to refer to the law and guidance on discrimination to form an opinion as to good practice and to decide whether the provider has acted fairly.
+So, for example, we might look at whether a provider has given adequate consideration to whether its procedures are placing a disabled student at a substantial disadvantage and, if it has not, we might recommend that it does so.
+However, we would not make a finding that the provider had discriminated against the student.

 Will my case be dealt with by the same case-handler throughout the OIA process?

 Not necessarily.
 Sometimes we will re-allocate cases, for example if it becomes apparent that your case needs a very detailed review , or if a case-handler is on long-term leave.
 A case may also be reallocated if workloads mean it would be in your best interests for the complaint to be considered by another case-handler so that a decision can be reached more quickly..
 The new case-handler will not start all over again: he or she will pick up where the first case-handler left off and will have access to all of the information already on the file.
 At all times we try to minimise delay in dealing with a case without compromising on quality.

 Your allocated case-handler will always be the person who is best placed to speak to you about your complaint.

 Does it help if I have a lawyer?